Starting school for the first time

 Apply for a school place

 List up to 3 schools in order of preference.
-One of these schools should be your catchment school.
+One of these schools should be your catchment school, if there is one.
 You'll receive a confirmation email once you've submitted your application.

-If you can't apply online, fill in and return a paper application form:
+If you can't apply online, fill in and return a paper application form, this should be posted by the closing date, make sure you include proof of posting:

 Make changes to your submitted application